 Do you hate bugs?
 You’re not the only one.
 While many bugs serve as an inconvenience (and are just gross) there are bugs that can cause serious damage to your health and your home.
+Bed bugs bites can be quite alarming after a peaceful nights’ sleep.

 But 10 quintillion insects exist.
 This means you can easily mistake another bug for a bed bug.
 Here are some bugs mistaken for bed bugs and if these bugs are as dangerous as bed bugs.